AdhinShaji7/AdhinShaji7/README.md

 ## About Me
 I'm a passionate frontend developer dedicated to creating beautiful and user-friendly interfaces.
 Currently delving into the world of Flask, I'm excited to share my journey and projects, including the Skill Swapping Network Android Applications.

-- 🌱 I’m currently learning Flask
+- 🌱 I’m currently learning Python
 - 📫 Reach me at adhinshaji7@gmail.com.

 ## Connect with Me